 Transcripts may be requested by writing to the Conservatory Registrar; email requests are acceptable, although verification may be required.
 The request must include the name and address of the institution to which the transcript is to be sent, as well as any deadline.
 Only current students, previous students, graduates, or authorized parents/guardians may request transcripts.
 Parents/guardians seeking transcripts must provide written authorization from the student.
 Most requests are filled within one week of the date of request.
 Students/alumni who have outstanding charges with the school must settle their bills before a request for transcript will be honored.
-NOTE: Although there is no charge for the transcript, express mail charges may apply.
 For more information about access and review of records, students may contact the Conservatory Registrar.